robertoetcheverryr/powercollector/README.md

   --user hscroot      HMC Username.
   --password abc123   HMC Password.
   --hmconly           Collect HMC and Managed Systems information only.
+  --viosonly          Collect HMC, Managed Systems and VIOS information only.
   --input Path        Not compatible with --hmc, specifies a previously
                       created JSON file to use as the base for OS-level data collection.